Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 # Open Real Time Classification Model

-This package contains example code to run the Real-Time Anomaly Detection and Classification Model for real-time multivariate data streams for water utilities.
-Sensors, often used to monitor water quality in real time, generate multivariate time-series of diverse parameters.
-Real-time monitoring and tracking of changes provide critical insights, such as identification of pollution events, CSO events, sensor anomalies, or any other issues.
-This work addresses the aforementioned challenges by tracking multi-parameter sensor data streams in real time, identifying the anomalies, and classifying the anomalies in real time.
+This package contains example code for running the Real-Time Anomaly Detection and Classification Model on real-time multivariate data streams for water utilities.
+Sensors commonly used to monitor water quality in real time generate multivariate time series of diverse parameters.
+Real-time monitoring and change tracking provide critical insights, such as detecting pollution events, CSO events, sensor anomalies, or other issues.
+This work addresses these challenges by tracking multi-parameter sensor data streams in real time, identifying anomalies, and classifying them accordingly.

-The model ingests the real-time multivariate data streams, learns the complex patterns, and identifies/classifies the anomalous using IQR approaches.
-We selected the IQR approach, rule-based approach, and time series decomposition.
-The IQR approach identifies the sudden thresholds, the rule-based approach identifies the parameter distribution, and time series decomposition helps to understand the historical trends and seasonality in the parameter space.
-The anomaly identification work is ongoing and will be implemented in the next version.
+The model ingests real-time multivariate data streams, learns complex patterns, and identifies/classifies anomalies using IQR-based methods.
+We employ the IQR approach, a rule-based approach, and time series decomposition.
+The IQR method detects sudden threshold breaches, the rule-based method captures parameter distribution patterns, and time series decomposition reveals historical trends and seasonality.
+Anomaly identification is ongoing and will be included in the next version.

-Beyond identification, this model can be seamlessly integrated with the API.
-Furthermore, the capability is intended to support upstream and downstream monitoring, event detection, and sensor fouling in real time.
+Beyond detection, the model can be seamlessly integrated with an API.
+Additionally, it supports upstream and downstream monitoring, event detection, and sensor fouling identification in real time.